-Assignment Description LO Grade % Diagnostic Essay · · · 5% Rhetorical Analysis Essay Students must analyze a visual text and discuss the ethos/pathos/logos of the argument while making their own claim about the text.
+Assignment Description LO Grade% Diagnostic Essay tic This in-class essay is designed to be the base line from which students further their composition knowledge.
+500 words.
+5% Rhetorical Analysis Essay Students must analyze a visual text and discuss the ethos/pathos/logos of the argument while making their own claim about the text.
 1000 words.
-10% Factual Argument Essay This essay explores how to scrutinize a "fact" or widely held belief by analyzing evidence for biases, emotion, character, etc Students will use library research, MLA format, and rhetorical analysis.
+LO1, 3, 6 10% Factual Argument Essay This essay explores how to scrutinize a "fact" or widely held belief by analyzing evidence for biases, emotion, character, etc Students will use library research, MLA format, and rhetorical analysis.
 1000 words.
-LO1, 2, 3, 10% Evaluation Essay Students must evaluate a text (film, album, institution, etc) and develop their own critique.
+LO1, 2, 3, 4 10% Evaluation Essay Students must evaluate a text (film, album, institution, etc) and develop their own critique.
 Each essay must have a claim, warrant, and supporting evidence.
 1000 words.
-LO1, 2, 3, 4, 5, 6 10% Midterm Reflective Analysis Essay to reflect on their personal writing process.
-This reflection will 10% Research Proposal Students must write a proposal for their upcoming research essay.
-This persuasive proposal must illustrate the purpose of the student's topic and have a detailed analysis of sources/evidence.
+LO1, 2, 3, 4, 5, 6 10% Midterm Reflective Analysis Essay At the midpoint of the semester students will have an opportunity to reflect on their personal writing process.
+This reflection will require an in depth analysis of their previous essays and progress in English 1B.
+Part of this reflection will include one major revision of a previous essay.
 1000 words.
+LO1, 2, 3, 4 10% Research Proposal Students must write a proposal for their upcoming research essay.
+This proposal must illustrate the purpose of the student's topic and have a detailed annotative bibliography in MLA format.
+1000 words.
 LO1, 2, 3, 4, 5 10% Research Essay A research essay complete with a variety of primary and/or secondary sources (6 in total).
 2000 words.
-LO1, 2, 4, 5 20% Portfolio Portfolio An organized collection of written work for the semester, including: Journals, all essays, major revisions, and reflective analysis essays.
-10% Participation Journal writing, discussions, and peer editing/review assignment sheets are included in this grade.
-LO1, 6 5% Final Reflective Analysis Essay Instead of a final exam, you will write a critical reflection at the end of the class.
+LO1, 2, 4, 5 20% Portfolio An organized collection of written work for the semester, including: Journals, all essays, major revisions, and reflective analysis essays.
+10% Participation Participation Journal writing, discussions, and peer editing/review assignment sheets are included in this grade.
+5% Final ReflectiveInstead of a final exam, you will write a critical reflection at the end of the class.
 Think of it as a scientific study of your progress as a writer over the next four months.
 Remember, writing is a process.
 Collecting your work and then reflecting on that work is part of the process.
 The final assignment is designed to get you thinking about your specific challenges, your strategies for improvement, your successes and failures, and your goals for the future.
 Every writer, no matter how accomplished, has room for improvement.
 This assignment is your culminating experience.
 This course does not have a final exam.
 1200-1400 words.
 LO1, 2, 3, 4 10%